Marine & Freshwater Aquaculture

 MRP staff have participated in the yearly, statewide manatee aerial surveys organized by the Florida Fish and Wildlife Research Institute since the 1990s.

-Photo-identification surveys: MRP staff have conducted photo-identification surveys in waters of the south-central west coast of Florida for over 20 years.
-The surveys provide a gold mine of information on manatee behavior and ecology, habitat use, life history (reproduction, mortality) and other factors necessary to optimally understand and conserve manatees.
-A primary use of the photo-identification data is to generate regional adult survival estimates, which then translate into insights about population status and trends.
+Photo-identification surveys: MRP staff have conducted photo-identification surveys in waters of the south-central west coast of Florida for over 25 years, and in more recent years in southeastern Florida.
+Florida manatees can be identified using scars and mutilations on their trunks, flukes, and flippers that are acquired from incidents such as collisions with boats, lesions from cold stress, and entanglement in fishing gear.
+The process of photographing individual manatees and documenting them over time (photo-ID) provides a gold mine of information on manatee behavior and ecology, habitat use, life history (reproduction, mortality) and other factors necessary to optimally understand and conserve manatees.
+One of the primary uses of the photo-identification data is to generate regional adult survival estimates, which then translate into insights about population status and trends.

 Genetic sampling: MRP staff have genetically sampled manatees in southwestern Florida since 2006.
-In that time, The MRP developed a unique skin scraping tool that takes a small sample of skin with minimal reactions from manatees.
-MRP staff also assist the Florida Fish and Wildlife Conservation Commission (FWC) with their yearly biopsy sampling events during the colder winter months.
+In that time, the MRP developed a unique skin scraping tool that takes a small sample of skin with minimal reactions from manatees.
+MRP staff also collaborate with the Florida Fish and Wildlife Conservation Commission (FWC) with yearly biopsy sampling events during the colder winter months.
 Genetic samples are used for many purposes including determining paternity, sex, and as a mark-recapture tool.

-Other marine mammal projects currently underway include studies of age determination of bowhead whales and beluga whales in the Arctic, contaminants in Alaska Native subsistence foods and implications for human health, contaminant levels and their effects on sustainability of beluga whales in Cook Inlet and off Point Lay and health status of polar bears in Alaska.
+Global research: Previous marine mammal projects led by former program manager Dr. John Reynolds included studies of age determination of bowhead whales and beluga whales in the Arctic, contaminants in Alaska Native subsistence foods and implications for human health, contaminant levels and their effects on sustainability of beluga whales in Cook Inlet and off Point Lay and health status of polar bears in Alaska.

 Investigating the source, fact & effects of toxins in the environment